Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Proofs of the main results

-Since the operator $T_i$ depends continuously on the matrices $X$ and $Y$, since eigenvalues of a matrix depend continuously on the matrix, and since semisimple matrices are dense, it follows by continuity that the eigenvalues of $T_i$ are all of the form $\left(\lambda_{j_1}\cdots \lambda_{j_i} - \mu_p\right) \neq 0$ even if one or both of $X$ and $Y$ are not semisimple (c.f. \cite[p.~37]{nelson1970topics}).
+Since the operator $T_i$ depends continuously on the matrices $X$ and $Y$, since eigenvalues of a matrix depend continuously on the matrix, and since semisimple matrices are dense, it follows by continuity that the eigenvalues of $T_i$ are all of the form $\left(\lambda_{\ell_1}\cdots \lambda_{\ell_i} - \mu_p\right)$ even if one or both of $X$ and $Y$ are not semisimple (cf. \cite[p.~37]{nelson1970topics}), and these eigenvalues are all nonzero by the asssumption that $(X,Y)$ is $k$-nonresonant.
 Hence $T_i$ is still invertible in the case of general $X$ and $Y$. \end{proof}